sohooo/dotvim2/README.md

 ## Installation

-1. Put this repo in a place you like: `git clone http://github.com/sohooo/dotvim.git ~/.dotvim`
+1. Put this repo in a place you like, for example: `git clone http://github.com/sohooo/dotvim2.git ~/.dotvim`
 2. Start Vim and install plugins: `vim -u ~/.dotvim/vimrc` , then: `:PlugInstall`
-3. Bonus: create an alias to use your Vim installation, like: `alias v='mvim -u ~/.dotvim/vimrc'`; this way, we don't interfere with the system Vim installation.
+3. Bonus: create an alias to use your Vim installation, like: `alias v='vim -u ~/.dotvim/vimrc'`; this way, we don't interfere with the system Vim installation.
 4. Enjoy!